a-rey/CISCO_configs/README.md

 4. Is an ACL blocking GRE (**transport** protocol number 47)
    1. Need a `permit ip ...` or `permit gre ...`
 5. Is tunnel interface flapping states (up and down)?
-   1. Likely a _recursive route_ due to a dynamic routing protocol being used through the tunnel to learn a better route to the tunnel itself
+   1. Likely a _recursive route_ due to a dynamic routing protocol being used through the tunnel to learn a better route to the tunnel's public interface through the tunnel itself

 Example troubleshooting output: